Various injuries, including closed head injury.

 Obtained for medical malpractice victim.

-Obtained for client who suffered back injury following motor vehicle crash.
+Obtained for a client who suffered back injury following a motor vehicle crash.

-Obtained for client who suffered leg injury following motor vehicle crash.
+Obtained for a client who suffered leg injury following a motor vehicle crash.

 We were able to obtain a verdict in favor of a young mother who lost her child as a result of miscommunication among the treating physicians which led to a failure to properly monitor the infant who died prior to birth.
 This case is believed to be the largest of only several plaintiffs’ verdicts that have ever been obtained in Butler County, Pennsylvania, in a medical malpractice case.

 We were able to obtain a favorable settlement for our client after he sustained substantial injuries stemming from a snowmobile and truck accident.
 We were brought in on referral from another firm to try the matter and ultimately resolve it.